BayAreaMetro/travel-model-one/model-files/scripts/core_summaries/Readme.md

 to job/destination geographies instead of to residential geographies.

 ### JourneyToWork
-Workplace location summaries (including when tours are not made.)
-Sum(freq) = persons with work locations
+Workplace location summaries (including when tours are not made)  Sum(freq) = persons with work locations

 | Column Name | Description |
 |-------------|-------------|